-The SEC and its staff have taken the position that certain digital assets fall within the definition of a "security" under the U.S. federal securities laws.
+In the United States, some SEC officials have taken the position that nearly all digital assets fall within the definition of a "security" under the U.S. federal securities laws, although they have explicitly excluded Bitcoin from this characterization.
 The legal test for determining whether any given digital asset is a security is a highly complex, fact-driven analysis that may evolve over time, and the outcome is difficult to predict.
 The SEC generally does not provide advance guidance or confirmation on the status of any particular digital asset as a security.
-Furthermore, the SEC's views in this area have evolved over time and it is difficult to predict the direction or timing of any continuing evolution.
 It is also possible that a change in the governing administration or the appointment of new SEC commissioners could substantially impact the views of the SEC and its staff.